Suguna Foods

-Suguna Foods Private Limited is a billion-dollar Indian multinational food products company headquartered in Coimbatore, India.
+Suguna Foods Private Limited is an Indian multinational food products company headquartered in Coimbatore, India.
 The company was started in 1984 and is involved in broiler farming, hatcheries, feed mills, processing plants, and vaccines manufacturing for poultry.
-It markets and exports broiler chicken, frozen chicken, chicken eggs, and is the largest poultry company in India.

 History

 Founders

 Mr. B. Soundararajan and Mr. G. B. Sundararajan were the founders of Suguna Foods.
 They hail from a village near Udumalpet.
 Their parents were school teachers.
 They entered agriculture after successful completion of school.
 They were Agriculturalists when they started cattle and poultry farms simultaneously.

 1984–90

 In 1984 they started a small poultry farm with a small investment of Rs 5000.
 In 1986 they started a poultry-related trading firm.
 In 1990 the situations around them demanded them to pioneer the concept of contract farming for the first time in India.

 Contract farming

 In this contract farming concept, the company provides chicks, feed, healthcare, and Technical support.
 The farmer's responsibility is to have a poultry shed and manage it effectively.
 So farmers are able to get secured regular income from Suguna.